Smart Transport in Macquarie Park

-The UERI project is being undertaken by a consortium of researchers from Macquarie University, UNSW, University of Sydney, UTS and CSIRO and is focused on three themes: built environment, urban biodiversity and ecology, and legal and planning policy.
+The UERI project was undertaken by a consortium of researchers from Macquarie University, UNSW, University of Sydney, UTS and CSIRO and is focused on three themes: built environment, urban biodiversity and ecology, and legal and planning policy.

-The project will articulate and define concepts of urban ecology for inclusion in a whole-of-government and industry approach to urban planning, renewal and development, influence a broad policy and legislative framework that encourages ongoing investment and action in enhancing and protecting urban ecology and identify direct opportunities for Environmental Trust investment.
+The project articulated and defined concepts of urban ecology for inclusion in a whole-of-government and industry approach to urban planning, renewal and development, influence a broad policy and legislative framework that encourages ongoing investment and action in enhancing and protecting urban ecology and identify direct opportunities for Environmental Trust investment.

-The Urban Ecology project will thereby increase knowledge, awareness and capacity of key stakeholders, based on their key values and drivers, including industry, landholders, business, government and community, to become leaders in addressing urban ecology values within the natural and built environments.
+The Urban Ecology project thereby increased knowledge, awareness and capacity of key stakeholders, based on their key values and drivers, including industry, landholders, business, government and community, to become leaders in addressing urban ecology values within the natural and built environments.

 Bringing together people from diverse sectors to identify physical and institutional barriers to achieving sustainable and complex ecosystems in urban areas, best practice examples of local projects and initiatives and future opportunities

 Three reports covering biodiversity, built environment and legal and policy options as evidence to improve biodiversity outcomes in the urban landscape